Nea Skioni

 Nea Skioni (Νέα Σκιώνη, /el/) is a village and a community in the peninsula of Kassandra, Chalkidiki, Macedonia, Greece.
-Nea Skioni is located 7 km southwest of Chaniotis, 7 km west of Agia Paraskevi and 90 km southeast of Thessaloniki.
+Nea Skioni is located 7km southwest of Chaniotis, 7 km west of Agia Paraskevi and 90km southeast of Thessaloniki.
 It is named after the ancient city of Scione, whose site was nearby to the east.

 Nea Skioni was established in 1918 where fisherman huts existed.
 In 1930, the old village “Tsaprani”, which was located in the mountain of Kassandra, was abandoned.

-The new village was named after the ancient Skioni, which was the oldest colony.
-According to Thucydides, it was built after the Trojan War by the Pellineis of Peloponnese, who were located there to spend the winter.
+The new village was named after the ancient Scione, which was the oldest colony.
+According to Thucydides, it was built after the Trojan War by the Pellineis of the Peloponnese, who were located there to spend the winter.

-The village is a popular tourist destination known for its pleasant and engaging atmosphere.
+The village is a popular tourist destination, and has been praised for its atmosphere.